 Eating well is an important part of a healthy lifestyle.
-It is something that should be taught to children at a young age.
+It's something that should be taught to children at a young age.
 These are some general guidelines for helping your child eat healthy.
-It’s important to discuss your child’s diet with your child’s healthcare provider before making any dietary changes or placing your child on a diet:
+It’s important to discuss your child’s diet and nutrition needs with your child’s healthcare provider before making any dietary changes:

 Provide 3 meals a day, with healthy snacks in-between.